Itinerary & Schedule Guide

 • Bachelorette / bach trip — Run the bach as its own hangout (not inside the wedding hangout).
 Use one shared itinerary so the group sees the plan, plus a host-only "Surprise reveal" itinerary the maid of honor uses to plan secret stops without spoiling them.
 Full step-by-step in the bachelorette setup guide.

 • Group trip — Shared itinerary for the whole group, plus an optional host-only one for the trip leader's logistics notes (Airbnb codes, host phone numbers, backup plans).
+Or set the shared itinerary to Everyone can edit so the whole group can co-build the day.

 Host-only itineraries never appear on the guest view, in shared calendar feeds (.ics), or in the guest preview link — even when somebody shares the link with someone outside the group.